-21.8 If Academy staff have a concern about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
-Where possible, there must be a conversation with the Designated Safeguarding Lead to agree a course of action.

-21.9 Where there is a safeguarding concern, Joseph Leckie Academy staff will ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
-Systems are in place for children to express their views.
+- 21.8 If Academy staff have a concern about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
+Where possible, there must be a conversation with the Designated Safeguarding Lead to agree a course of action. - 21.9 Where there is a safeguarding concern, Joseph Leckie Academy staff will ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
+Systems are in place for children to express their views. - 21.10 Virtual School Head.
+In Walsall, in addition to their statutory duties, the role of virtual school heads was extended in June 2021, to include a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.

+In offering advice and information to workforces that have relationships with children with social workers, virtual school heads will identify and engage with key professionals, helping them to understand the role they have in improving outcomes for children.
+This should include Designated Safeguarding Leads, social workers, Headteachers/Principals, Governors/Trustees, Special Educational Needs Co-ordinators, mental health leads and other local authority officers.

+Non-statutory guidance on promoting the education of children with a social worker contains further information on the roles and responsibilities of virtual school heads.